Bmi Doctors

 Dietary and Exercise Recommendations

-Stretching is another essential part of your routine.
-Stretching before and after exercise helps keep your muscles flexible and reduces the risk of aches.
-Incorporate stretches that target all major muscle groups, holding each stretch for 15 to 30 seconds.
+3. Stretching: Stretch before and after exercise to maintain muscle flexibility and reduce the risk of aches.
+Target all major muscle groups, holding each stretch for 15 to 30 seconds.

 Managing Stress